-Mediawan : Filing by Mediawan of the Draft Response Document in Response to the Public Tender Offer for Mediawan Securities (Shares and Warrants) Initiated by BidCO Breteuil | MarketScreener
+Mediawan : Filing by Mediawan of the draft response document in response to the public tender offer for Mediawan securities (shares and warrants) initiated by BidCo Breteuil | MarketScreener

-The Supervisory board of Mediawan (Paris:MDW), held today, has approved the public tender offer for the shares and warrants of Mediawan initiated by BidCo Breteuil, and its voting members stated unanimously that the offer is in the interest of the Company, its shareholders and warrant holders, and its employees.
-Besides, the report of the independent expert states that the proposed price is fair from a financial point of view for Mediawan’s shareholders and warrant holders.
+Paris, July 10, 2020 - The Supervisory board of Mediawan, held today, has approved the public tender offer for the shares and warrants of Mediawan initiated by BidCo Breteuil, and its voting members stated unanimously that the offer is in the interest of the Company, its shareholders and warrant holders, and its employees.
+Besides, the report of the independent expert states that the proposed price is fair from a financial point of view for Mediawan's shareholders and warrant holders.

 In this context, a draft response document was prepared by Mediawan and filed with the AMF on July 10, 2020, in accordance with articles 231-19 and 231-26 of its General Regulation.